 Context to Nostalgia

 The harsh hyphen placed at the end of the first line serves to sever the mercenaries from the description of their home.
 This punctuation forces a physical break within the poem, representative of the distance between the soldiers and their home.
-The are separated form ‘the mountains’ and ‘fine air’, seemingly unable to regress back home.
+They are separated from ‘the mountains’ and ‘fine air’, seemingly unable to regress back home.

 The finality of ‘it was killing them’, placed within grammatical isolation from a preceding caesura and proceeding end stop compounds the sense of hopelessness.
 The mercenaries are so impacted by their desire to be at home that they are physically dying.
 The bloodthirsty soldiers reduced to ‘pined, wept, grown men’.

 This stanza is the most tragic of the three.
-It focuses directly on the inability to recapture the past, the impossibility of retuning to the moment which the mercenaries are longing for.
+It focuses directly on the inability to recapture the past, the impossibility of returning to the moment which the mercenaries are longing for.

 Perhaps the most complex line in the poem is routed at the start of this stanza, ’Some would never fall in love had they not heard of love’.
 This line states that because the word ‘nostalgia’ was coined, people can now associate their feelings with that term.
 This concept of language allowing a pathway for feeling is incredibly metaphysical.
 Here, Duffy suggests that because a term to describe the feeling has been created, more and more people can now identity and self-diagnose their feelings as ‘nostalgia’.